kinanen/TJTS5901-K23-Continuous-Software-Development/docs/Week 5.md

 ### Henna:
 Up until the last minute added features to frontend.
 Fixed bugs based on reports or discussions.
 Together with the team prepared for the final event.

+### Pierre:
+Did the french translations, implemented the content-security-policy along with other security features for backend.
+Implemented a maximum number of attempt to login on an account.
+Worked on the report.

 ## Bughunt: